gabby2001/holberton-system_engineering-devops/README.md

 ## System Engineering DevOps Projects

-This project consists of the DevOp track training at Holberton School.
+This folder consists of the DevOp projects at Holberton School.
 The topics covered in this track include:
 * Shell & Bash scripting
 * Regular expression
 * Networking basics